Shivam010/TicTacToe/README.md

 # Background
 The idea and the gist of the project is for fun and to complete a childhood dream of creating a program that plays this game, Tic Tac Toe i.e. X-O by its own against us.

 The base of the project is the script, set of codes written in JavaSript and jQuery, to make a move according to the user.
-The game make use of Min-Max Algorithm and the base conditions of the game.
+The game makes use of Min-Max Algorithm and the base conditions of the game.

 # Contributing
 Changes and improvements are more than welcome!